sourcelight/springboot-kafka/README.md

 ### CONSUMER LAG:
+Kafka consumer group lag is a key performance indicator of any Kafka-based event-driven system
 Consumer lag is simply the delta between the consumer's last committed offset and the producer's end offset in the log(topic)
+We'll build an analyzer application to monitor Kafka consumer lag.
+To inspect the offset values of a consumer group, we'll need the administrative Kafka client
+*We compute the differences offset (producer vs consumer group id) for each topic partition*

 Simulator